 Diagnosing External Valve Collapse

 The patient can apply an external adhesive nasal strip (Breathe Right strips) just above the tip of the nose to spread the nostril openings.
 If the strip substantially improves the breathing, then there is a good chance that the external valve is the cause of the obstruction.
 The strip can be moved about a third of the way up the nose and the breathing evaluated again.
 If there is no improvement over the breathing without the strip, the test confirms that the external valve is probably the primary problem.
-An examination by Dr. McBride must be done to confirm these preliminary findings and determine the appropriate treatment.
+An examination by Dr. Sanovich must be done to confirm these preliminary findings and determine the appropriate treatment.

 Treatment of External Valve Collapse